-The Spiritual Genius of Donald Trump
+The Spiritual Clarity of Donald Trump

 Like a deranged god out of a Greek myth, who takes human form to instruct humanity by means of crazy wisdom — lest humanity destroys itself — the orange-headed, puffy-eyed, thin-skinned Donald Trump has crash-landed in our midst.

-Or rather — a critical distinction here — we must take very seriously the electoral process by which American citizens could choose so deeply unserious and thus so truly dangerous a person as their President.
+Or rather — a critical distinction here — we must take very seriously the electoral process by which American citizens could choose so deeply unserious and so truly dangerous a person as their President.

 Before we all accidentally, you know, blow up the world.

 It might be Trump’s own tweeting fingers that push the nuclear button, but it would be we, the citizens of the United States, who became so enthralled with the crazed Trump Man that we elected him as our real president.

 Which raises the point of this piece — the spiritual clarity of Donald Trump.

 We need spiritual clarity above all right now.
 Because for lack of it we have landed in our present peril, and only spiritual clarity will get us out.

 When we mistake an illusion for reality, and then act based on our belief in that illusion, that’s a spiritual mistake.
 That’s what we did in electing a Marvel comic character as president, and that’s the bad news.
 The good news is that the solution is equally straightforward: to see clearly the nature of the illusion.
 This illusion is the spell Trump casts by keeping the populace enmeshed in a national neurotic paralysis that mirrors exactly the one that keeps most of us enslaved to our own individual fears and compulsions.